Geeksltd/MSharp.Docs/how-to/javascript/scopeLevel.md

     //...
 }
 ```
- The generated JavaScript code for the above code use the function scope and remove any chance for the name conflict.
+ The generated JavaScript code for the above code uses the function scope thus leaving no chance for the name conflict.
 ```javascript
 define(["require", "exports"], function (require, exports) {
     Object.defineProperty(exports, "__esModule", { value: true });